-You can access the report by selecting Standardized Dose Index Reports from the Interactive Reports menu, and then clicking the Boxplot by Scanner tab.
-You must first select at least one Facility ID and an RPID or Study Description to generate the report.
+You can access the Boxplot By Scanner report by selecting the CT Standardized Dose Index report from the Interactive Reports menu, then clicking the Boxplot by Scanner tab.

-Query by: determines whether the RPID / Study Description filter uses standardized RPID exam names or Study Descriptions, as submitted by the facility
+Query by determines whether the RPID / Study description filter displays standardized RPID exam names or the facility’s Study Descriptions.

-Note: DIR benchmarks are available only when Query by is set to RPID because Study Descriptions are not standardized and cannot be aggregated across DIR facilities.
+Note: DIR statistics are available only when Query by is set to RPID because Study Descriptions are not standardized and cannot be aggregated across DIR facilities.

-The following example shows the distribution of measures by scanner for brain CTs, without contrast, in the first three months of 2018, using the following criteria:
+The following example shows the distribution of measures by the scanner for brain CTs, without contrast using the following criteria: